snowplow/snowplowanalytics.com/_posts/2018-02-01-snowplow-r100-epidaurus-released-with-pii-pseudonymization-support/index.md

 <h3>Before you start</h3>

-This brief tutorial assumes that you have gone through the [upgrading](#upgrading) section below, [deploying the latest version of Stream Enrich][setup-stream-enrich] and upgrading your Redshift table definitions as necessary.
+This brief tutorial assumes that you have gone through the [upgrading](#upgrading) section below, [deploying the latest version of Stream Enrich][setup-stream-enrich] and upgrading your Redshift `events` table definition.

 <h3>Configuring the PII Enrichment</h3>